Springfield Model 1882

-The Springfield Model 1882 was a trapdoor breechblock service rifle produced by the Springfield Armory for the United States military.
-Based on the design of the Springfield Model 1873, the Model 1882 “short rifle” was an attempt to combine the standard issue, rifle and carbine into one weapon.
-Sometimes referred to as an “carbine“, the effort was not successful: only 52 were produced, and two variants of 26 each.

-It is usually referred to as a "short rifle" but is sometimes called a "carbine".
+The Springfield Model 1882 was a trapdoor short rifle based on the design of the Springfield Model 1873.
+It is usually referred to as a short rifle but is sometimes called a carbine.

-History and design
+History and Design

 The Model 1882 was an experiment by Springfield Armory.
-Its main goal was to combine the carbine and rifle into a single arm which they called the "short rifle" (a concept which the U.S. Army would not accept until the adoption of the M1903 Springfield).
-It was hoped that this one single arm could then supply the needs of the infantry, cavalry, and artillery.
+Its main goal was to combine the carbine and rifle into a single shoulder weapon which they called the "short rifle" (a concept which the U.S. Army would not accept until the adoption of the Springfield Model 1903).
+It was hoped that this one single shoulder arm could then supply the needs of the infantry, cavalry, and artillery.

-The rifle was produced with a 28-inch barrel.
-Two versions were made, one with a full stock and a cleaning rod like the standard rifle, and another with a triangular ramrod bayonet similar to the one that had been used on the Springfield Model 1880.
+The short rifle was produced with a 28 in barrel.
+Two versions were made, one with a full stock and a cleaning rod like the standard rifle, and another with a triangular cleaning rod bayonet similar to the one that had been used on the Springfield Model 1880.
 Only 26 of each type were manufactured.

-The rifle was sent out for field trials in the spring of 1882.
-The rifle failed to impress military commanders, and was not seen as an improvement on existing arms.
-Development of a single rifle for all infantry, cavalry, and artillery units would continue with the Springfield Model 1886 carbine.
+The Model 1882 was sent out for field trials in the spring of 1882.
+There it performed well but failed to impress military commanders, and was not seen as an improvement on existing arms.
+Development of a single shoulder arm for infantry, cavalry, and artillery would continue in the Springfield Model 1886.